Skip to Main Content

 Below is a screenshot of an academic research article from BMC Nursing in our library database.
 You can see that it is categorized specifically as a research article because it mentions being a study and has research components like background, method, and results.
 It also has the other previously listed parts of an academic article.

-Screenshot of academic article (specifically, academic research article) about social justice in health system
+Image of academic article on social justice in the healthcare system

 Source: BMC Nursing at http://search.ebscohost.com/login.aspx?direct=true&AuthType=shib&db=ccm&AN=148072389&site=eds-live&custid=hcc